Zoom posts big quarter even as subscriber growth slows

 In its most recent quarter, Zoom posted revenue of $882 million, more than quadrupling from the same time in the previous year.
 The company turned a profit of $260 million in the last quarter compared to $15 million during the same period in the prior year.

 Realizing that the demand for videoconferencing won’t be as great after the pandemic is over, Zoom has been introducing other features such as an internet phone service for voice-only calls in hopes of bringing in more money.
+The company disclosed Monday that the phone service now has 10,700 customers, most of whom also subscribe to its videoconferencing service.

+With $4.2 billion in cash and a still-valuable stock, Zoom also now has the wherewithal to expand into other areas through acquisitions, said Third Bridge analyst Scott Kessler.

+Zoom also is counting on many businesses to hold on to their videoconferencing subscriptions even after their offices reopen so some employees can continue to work remotely part of the time

+Even so, “it would seem offices will be used more and Zoom will be used less,” Kessler said.

-Zoom also is counting on many businesses to hold on to their videoconferencing subscriptions even after their offices reopen so some employees can continue to work remotely part of the time.
-The success of videoconferencing during the pandemic also could encourage companies to hold more meetings online instead of requiring employees to travel from different locations to convene in one physical location.
+Zoom believes the success of videoconferencing during the pandemic will encourage companies to hold more meetings online instead of requiring employees to travel from different locations to convene in one physical location.